halninethousand/halninethousand/README.md

-- 👋 Hi, I’m @halninethousand
-- 👀 I’m interested in Rust and Python
-- 🌱 I’m currently learning ...
-Rust
-- 💞️ Programming is difficult.
+- 👀 Programming is difficult.
-- 📫 I'm an adult beginner programmer.
-Working with Python/Matlab/NodeJs/Mongodb.

 <!---
 halninethousand/halninethousand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.